Frequently Asked Questions – Arrow Energy EA amendment application

 When making an assessment level decision, the department considers whether an EA application is a minor or major amendment based on risks of environmental harm and the scale or intensity of activities.
 Major amendments may trigger a public notification period allowing the public to gain access to the application and make a submission.

-A major amendment to an EA requires a high level of assessment, due to an increased risk to environmental values or significant increase of the scale or intensity of the activity/s.
+A major amendment to an EA requires a high level of assessment due to an increased risk to environmental values or significant increase of the scale or intensity of the proposed activities.
 An application that seeks to increase the surface area of the proposed activity by 10% or more is also considered a major amendment.

-Arrow Energy’s EA amendment is considered a major amendment as it proposes to increase the surface area of their existing activities by more than 10% (280 wells), and may pose an increased risk to environmental values, such as the risk of groundwater contamination.
+Arrow Energy’s EA amendment is considered a major amendment as it proposes to increase the surface area of its existing activities by more than 10% (55 wells), and may pose an increased risk to environmental values, such as the risk of groundwater contamination.